A comprehensive guide to optimizing Retrieval-Augmented Generation (RAG) systems for production use.

 - Optionally rerank the merged set

-Difference from Query Rewriting:
+Difference from Query Rewriting

 - Query Rewriting: 1 query β 1 better query